yaakovLowenstein/hx-requests/docs/guide/forms.rst

     {{ user.last_name }}

 Notes:
-    - 'user_info_form' in the template tags is the name of the :code:`HXRequest` that these requests will be routed to (see below)
+    - 'user_info_form' in the template tags is the name of the :code:`HxRequest` that these requests will be routed to (see below)
     - :code:`object` is equivalent to an instance in a Django form.
 In the :code:`get` it's used to set the initial of the fields.
 In the :code:`post` it's the object that is getting updated.
-    - An :code:`include` is used so that it can be reused below as the :code:`POST_template` in the :code:`HXRequest`.
+    - An :code:`include` is used so that it can be reused below as the :code:`POST_template` in the :code:`HxRequest`.
     - The user in :code:`user_info.html` comes from the context of the view.

 .. tip::

     :code:`includes` are very helpful when using htmx, because it gives an easy way to load part of the html.

-HXRequest
+HxRequest
 ~~~~~~~~~

 .. code-block:: python

-    from hx_requests.hx_requests import FormHXRequest
+    from hx_requests.hx_requests import FormHxRequest

-    class UserInfoHXRequest(FormHXRequest):
+    class UserInfoHXRequest(FormHxRequest):
         name = "user_info_form"
         form_class = UserInfoForm
         GET_template = 'form.html' # Renders the form